Keely-Ann-Maritz/Payment-Portal/README.md

 | Man in the Middle | Content Security Policy (CSP), Frontend and Backend SSL Certificates |
 | Denial of Service (DDos) | Rate limiting |

-All data is stored in the MongoDB database.

 <br>